albar965/littlenavconnect/README.txt

 See the online manual for more details.

-The installation on Linux and macOS computers is simlar except different paths.
+The installation on Linux and macOS computers is similar except different paths.

 ------------------------------------------------------------------------------
 -- LICENSE -------------------------------------------------------------------